Death and state funeral of George VI: Later events

+Three days after the funeral, George VI's widow, Queen Elizabeth The Queen Mother issued a statement thanking the nation and commending to them "our dear Daughter", Queen Elizabeth II.

 A 47-page report was written after the funeral to recommend improvements for the next royal funeral.
 Suggestions included attaching metal rollers to the catafalque to make a smoother landing of the coffin, which being lead lined weighed around a quarter of a ton.
 The coronation of Elizabeth II took place on 2 June 1953; unlike at the funeral she permitted BBC cameras to film the event, which became a landmark in British television history.

 The body of George VI was moved from the Royal Vault on 26 March 1969 and reinterred in the newly-built King George VI Memorial Chapel.
 His daughter, Princess Margaret, died on 9 February 2002 and, in accordance with her wishes, a private funeral was held at St George's Chapel.
 This took place on 15 February 2002, the 50th anniversary of her father's funeral and Margaret was afterwards cremated and her ashes placed in the Royal Vault.
 Queen Elizabeth, who became known as the Queen Mother to distinguish her from her daughter, died on 30 March 2002.
 Like her husband she lay in state at Westminster Hall.
 After a funeral at Westminster Abbey she was buried next to her husband in the King George VI Memorial Chapel on 9 April 2002.
 At the same time the ashes of Princess Margaret were also transferred to the chapel.
 On 19 September 2022, Elizabeth II and her husband Prince Philip were interred alongside them in the Chapel.